-Juliana has discovered that, unbeknownst to her, there were many performances during the decades that were so quiet…in fact, there were songs sung in two dozen countries during those years, as well as American performances on the concert stage and at festivals and music schools.
+Juliana has discovered that, unbeknownst to her, there were many performances during the decades that were so quiet…in fact, there were songs sung in dozens of countries during those years, as well as American performances on the concert stage and at festivals and music schools.

-Juliana has been hailed as “one of our country’s most able and prolific art song composers” (NATS Journal of Singing), whose more than 60 song cycles and works of vocal chamber music have been described as “brilliant” (Washington Post), “beguiling” (Times of London), and “the most genuinely moving music of the afternoon” (Boston Globe) — “masterful writing in every respect” (NATS Journal of Singing).
+Her more than 60 song cycles, monodramas, and vocal chamber works have been described as “brilliant” (Washington Post), “beguiling” (The Times, London), and “the most genuinely moving music of the afternoon” (Boston Globe) — “masterful writing in every respect” (NATS Journal of Singing).

 There is a lot of information on this website, and you’re invited to check out Juliana’s music and career in more detail by visiting the following pages:

 current projects – guest appearances – media releases – recent publications – unique productions – web sightings

 soprano – mezzo-soprano – contralto – countertenor – tenor – baritone – multiple voices